 Lifter and Youtuber Matt Vincent got a chance to meet up with former WWE wrestler Stone Cold Steve Austin at his home garage gym.
 Check out Matt’s channel for more good videos, by the way.
 He’s got a big following.

 We haven’t seen much about Stone Cold’s workout routine for several years.
-The last one I can find is from 2010.

 Matt’s video is below, but I took some shots out of the video to give you a better look at some particular pieces of equipment.